Other scientists and scholars' introductions, in full length,

 with guidance, criticism, argumentation, and encouragement.
 Naturally, these

-experts are not responsible for the ways of using their
+experts are not responsible for the way in which their information has been

 Special thanks are offered to: Historical